LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 There is no need for implementation of the private copy constructor or assignment operator.
 Just declaring them as private is adequate and sufficient toward fulfilling your goal of ensuring non-copyable objects of class President

+Constructors, destructors, and copy and move operations for a type are not logically separate.

+We must define them as a matched set or suffer logical or performance problems.

+If a class X has a destructor that performs a nontrivial task, such as free-store deallocation or lock release, the class is likely to need the full complement of functions: class X {
+public:
+X(Sometype); // ‘‘ordinar y constructor’’: create an object X(); // default constructor
+X(const X&); // copy constructor
+X(X&&); // move constructor
+X& operator=(const X&); // copy assignment: clean up target and copy X& operator=(X&&); // move assignment: clean up target and move ˜X(); // destr uctor: clean up
+// ...
+};
+There are five situations in which an object can be copied or moved:
+• As the source of an assignment
+• As an object initializer
+• As a function argument
+• As a function return value
+• As an exception

+An assignment uses a copy or move assignment operator.
+In principle, the other cases use a copy or move constructor.
+However, a copy or move constructor invocation is often optimized away by constructing the object used to initialize right in the target object.

+For example:
+X make(Sometype);
+X x = make(value);
+Here, a compiler will typically construct the X from make() directly in x; thus eliminating (‘‘eliding’’) a copy.

+In addition to the initialization of named objects and of objects on the free store, constructors are used to initialize temporary objects and to implement explicit type conversion.
+Except for the ‘‘ordinary constructor,’’ these special member functions will be generated by the compiler as needed.
+If you want to be explicit about generating default implementations, you can: class Y {
+public:
+Y(Sometype);
+Y(const Y&) = default; // I really do want the default copy constr uctor Y(Y&&) = default; // and the default move constr uctor
+// ...
+};

+If you are explicit about some defaults, other

+A good rule of thumb (sometimes called the rule of zero) is to either define all of the essential operations or none (using the default for all).
+For example:

+struct Z {
+Vector v;
+string s;
+};

+Z z1; // default initialize z1.v and z1.s
+Z z2 = z1; // default copy z1.v and z1.s
+Here, the compiler will synthesize memberwise default construction, copy, move, and destructor as needed, and all with the correct semantics.

+To complement =default, we have =delete to indicate that an operation is not to be generated.
+A base class in a class hierarchy is the classical example where we don’t want to allow a memberwise copy.

+For example:
+class Shape {
+public:
+Shape(const Shape&) =delete; // no copy operations Shape& operator=(const Shape&) =delete;
+// ...
+};
+void copy(Shape& s1, const Shape& s2)
+{
+s1 = s2; // error : Shape copy is deleted
+}
+A =delete makes an attempted use of the deleted function a compile-time error; =delete can be used to suppress any function, not just essential member functions.